mrgreenh/MovieMaps/README.md

 First of all there are a few //TODOs left here and there in the code, so I would go through those.
 Definitely set up the tests in the frontend, and write some more tests in the backend too.
 **The Material UI library turned out to have some bugs, that are still left in the app**.
 Especially the "i" button next to each movie title only works on double click, and the second click event propagates to the list element so that the movie also gets unwillingly selected.
 These components need replacement.

-Add more ReactProps validations to the various components in the frontend in general.
-The frontend is also not well documented.
+Add more ReactProps validations to the various components in the frontend in general and document them, like I started doing [here](https://github.com/mrgreenh/MovieMaps/blob/master/src/components/SearchPane.jsx#L75-L81).
+Also the stores and actions need more documentation.
+The documentation syntax used can be compiled into a searchable documentation website by using for example YUI's parser in Gulp.

+Also, the components I wrote became too big.
+Most of them can be further split into smaller, agnostic components.

 Improve the script for resolving addresses as right now it is getting some wrong.
 Make the movies ingest incremental too.